 Oliver McCabe’s moist chocoholic cranberry and sweet potato brownies

-A treat for chocolate fans, these cranberry and sweet potato brownies are laced with cranberries, cocoa and cacao.
+A decadent treat for chocolate lovers, this sweet potato brownie recipe is laced with cranberries, cocoa and cacao.

 Cocoa powder and cacao powder provide all of the health benefits of chocolate without the calories from added sugars.
 These powders offer double the amount of antioxidants as a bar of dark chocolate and as much fibre as most fruits and vegetables.